ef15c/omsp/README.md

 # MSP430 Oberon compiler
-## Differences from previous releases
+## Differences from previous version
 The main point is the adding support of <b>stored objects</b>.
 This can be seen as immutable variables initialized at compile time and stored in flash.
 Lot of bug fixes and improvements have been added.
 Two examples Thermometre (MSP430G2231) and nRF24l01+ relay (MSP430G2553) have been added.